ConsenSysMesh/ImmutableEvidenceForm/README.md

     - is accessible over the network
     - is properly configured in your Truffle configuration file (truffle.js)
 ```
-*Go to Ganache settings in top right of Ganache User Interface and note the port number (default: 8545)
+*...Go to Ganache settings in top right of Ganache User Interface and note the port number (default: 8545)
 Then in the terminal, open truffle.js and ensure development: { port: 8545 } is the same*